Saturday, December 31, 2016

 The girl on the back jumped off and ran to check--on the fucking cat!
 The driver gave me a non-committal sort of smile and said: “Sorry.
 You OK?”

-“No, not really,” I said, sitting up on the pavement.
-“First, you’re going way too fast for a lane.
+“No, I'm not OK,” I said, sitting up on the pavement.
+“First, you’re going three times too fast for a lane.
 Second, you could have put me in the hospital.
 If I hadn’t dived, I’d have broken bones.”

 “Well, sorry.
 As long as you’re alright.
 I mean, I saw the cat but didn’t see you.”